MayaPosch/NymphCast/README.md

 **Note:** This section is for building the project from source.
 Pre-built binaries are provided in the ['Releases'](https://github.com/MayaPosch/NymphCast/releases) folder.

-The steps below assume building the server part on a system like a Raspberry Pi, and running a current version of Debian (Buster) or equivalent.
+The steps below assume building the server part on a system running a current version of Debian (Buster) or similarly current version of Arch (Manjaro) Linux or Alpine Linux.
 The player client demo application can be built on Linux/BSD/MacOS with a current GCC toolchain, or MSYS2 on Windows with MinGW toolchain.

-Once the project files are downloaded and the dependencies are satisfied, run the Makefile in the `client` and `server` folders, which should output a binary into the newly created `bin/` folder.
+Once the project files have been downloaded, run the `setup.sh` script in the project root, or install the dependencies and run the Makefile in the `client` and `server` folders as described.
+Either method will output a binary into the newly created `bin/` folder.

-To build the corresponding parts of NymphCast, in addition to a C++ toolchain with C++17 support, one needs the dependencies as listed below.
+To build the corresponding client-related parts of NymphCast, in addition to a C++ toolchain with C++17 support, one needs the dependencies as listed below.

 ### **Server Dependencies** ###